Tendering and contracts

 Queensland Government agencies have available for use a range of whole-of-government or lead agency arrangements.

-Current whole-of-government arrangements may be viewed at the Queensland Government Marketplace.
+Current whole-of-government arrangements may be viewed at the Queensland Contracts Directory.

 Standard conditions of offer and contract

-The Queensland Government terms and conditions are mandated for use by budget-sector agencies but can also be used by government-owned corporations, statutory bodies, approved non-government organisations and other government bodies.
+The Queensland Government terms and conditions are issued for use by budget-sector agencies but can also be used by government-owned corporations, statutory bodies, approved non-government organisations and other government bodies.

-All enquiries regarding terms and conditions, tenders and preferred supplier arrangements, can be directed to the department.
+All enquiries regarding the department's tenders and contracts can be directed to the department.